 Thanks for visiting!

-Snapshot of Dr Polsky’s Qualifications
+Dr Polsky’s Qualifications

-• Education
+- Education

 Dr. Polsky earned a doctorate in animal behavior from the University of Leicester in England.
 This was followed by six years of postdoctoral study in animal behavior at the University of Birmingham in England and later at the University of California at Los Angeles.
+He is the author of many peer-reviewd publications in scientific journals. - Employment

 Dr. Polsky has testified in court as a dog bite expert on numerous occasions.
 His work as a dog behavior expert witness has helped both plaintiff and defense attorneys gain favorable outcomes for their clients.
-Dr. Polsky’s unique skill-set as an academically trained animal behaviorist, his practical experience with dogs and his experience as an expert witness separates Dr. Polsky from other self-titled “dog bite experts”.
+Dr. Polsky’s unique skill-set as an academically trained animal behaviorist, his hands-on experience with dogs and experience as an expert witness separates Dr. Polsky from other self-titled “dog bite experts”.
 Curriculum Vita

 Dr. Polsky’s approach